You're invited to our public forum

-Where: Beth Israel’s Phillips Ambulatory Care Center, 10 Union Square East @ E 14th Street, 2nd Floor
+Where: Mount Sinai Beth Israel Phillips Ambulatory Care Center, 10 Union Square East @ E 14th Street, 2nd Floor Auditorium

 All PNHP-NY Metro forums are FREE and OPEN TO THE PUBLIC and WHEELCHAIR ACCESSIBLE